Community Engagement Exchange

 Program Activities

-• Community Engagement Projects (CEP): Following their U.S. exchange, Fellows implement community-based projects that apply lessons learned from American organizations and institutions to local challenges in their home communities.
+• Community Engagement Projects (CEP): Following their U.S. exchange, participants implement community-based projects that apply lessons learned from American organizations and institutions to local challenges in their home communities.
 To date, these projects have benefited more than 31,800 people.

 “CEE has helped our community organizations directly improve infrastructure, strengthen public-private partnerships, and attract millions in investment.”
 Ed Pettitt | CEE Host, Houston.
 TX